deis/deis/docs/customizing_deis/choosing-a-scheduler.rst

     **Known Issues**

     - It is not yet possible to change the default affinity filter.
-    - If swarm can't create all the containers requested, Deis returns an error and leaves some containers in the "created" state.
-Until this behavior is fixed, be mindful of resource limitations on your cluster.
+    - If swarm can't create all the containers requested during scale, deis rolls back the scale operation.
-    - App containers will not be rescheduled if deis-registry is unavailable.

 To test the Swarm Scheduler backend, first install and start the swarm components: